Olman62/doc-tools/honkit-sample-project/sample-book/Chapter1/Article1-2.md

 # Article 2 In Chapter 1

-This article 2 in the chapter 1.
+This is article 2 in the chapter 1.